Mission

 Our understanding of TC is grounded in the definition provided by the IPBES: “A fundamental, system-wide reorganization across technological, economic and social factors, including paradigms, goals and values.”
 (IPBES, 2019: XVIII)

-Understanding the Challenge of Transdisciplinary Collaborations
+The Challenge of Transdisciplinary Collaborations*

 The Problem: Narrow Problem Framing